Disclaimer: Some postings contain other author's material. All such material is used here for fair use and discussion purposes.

 has placed this man in the White House.
 (Which is the proper result.)

 It did this because our Constitution remains the product of a compromise with moral monsters who believed that human beings could be owned as property.
 (As we have already seen, this is false.
 And here we have the glaring truth about the Left.
-They hate the founders, they hate the Constitution, and they hate that they didn't win the election as it is constituted under the laws of this country.
+They hate the founders, they hate the Constitution, and they hate it that they didn't win the election as it is constituted under the laws of this country.

 The author is happy to pass judgment upon men who lived centuries ago as they committed the country to find its way out of slavery, with 20/20 hindsight according to his modern sensibilities.)

 It did this because our Constitution offers no guarantee, or even much in the way of likelihood, that the men and women elected to lead the country will share the preferences of the nation as a whole. ("The preferences of the nation as a whole?"
 Whaaa?
-This is the system we live under, that has functioned flawlessly for centuries, that each candidate campaigned under.
+This is the system we live under, that has functioned rather well for centuries, that each candidate campaigned under.
 It is a brilliant system, a carefully constructed system that limits the power of big players so as to protect people from disenfranchisement.

 The Constitution's purpose is to define and limit government, not offer guarantees about outcomes.)